Movement Disorders Research Training

 Fresco Research Fellowship for Italian Researchers

-Our basic research fellowship program allows Italian researchers to engage in predoctoral work relevant to the Fresco Institute’s mission within our own institute and the Neuroscience Institute.
+Our basic research fellowship program allows Italian researchers to engage in predoctoral work relevant to the Fresco Institute’s mission within our own institute and the Institute for Translational Neuroscience.

 To join one of our teams, you must be an Italian citizen with an MS or advanced degree in biomedical sciences.
 You must also have an excellent record of research in molecular genetics, electrophysiology, cellular imaging, rodent behavior, computational neuroscience, or a combination of these fields.